 Writing for me is another way to share love and peace – I’m not aiming for changing the world, Earth is in a constant state of change.
 Humanity changes too.
 It’s not about leaving behind a legacy – I’ll be forgotten as most people are – and I’m fine with that.
-Even those whose lives became known for something remarkable, are lost to time.
-In Meditations, Marcus Aurelius cites more names of people that have been forgotten despite their wisdom – within his lifetime – than he does people remembered to this day.
-Those that, like him, revealed the heart of things – which by their nature are timeless.
+Even those who became known for something remarkable, are lost to time.
+In Meditations, Marcus Aurelius cites more names of people forgotten within his lifetime – despite their wisdom – than those remembered.
+Those that like him revealed the heart of things

 In a future Earth, we may become so closely re-aligned to nature and its energies, the consumption of food may not be necessary and if the consciousness of our species has evolved to operate in empathic unity, the written word will be but a fond memory – perhaps.
 There is infinite possiblity in how humanity will continue to unfold.
 Though right now, all can benefit from nourishment and freedom; practically and creatively.
 Which is why I’ll continue writing though also be doing more regards self-sufficiency, regenerative practises and reduced consumption.